Anish-prajapati07/CODTECH-AD-TASK3/README.md

 Option 3: Exit the toolkit.

-**2. Port Scanner:**
+**2. Port Scanner:-**

 o	Prompts the user for the target hostname/IP and a list of ports (comma-separated).

 o	Concurrently scans each port and reports if it's open.

-**3. Brute-Forcer:**
+**3. Brute-Forcer:-**

 o	Prompts the user for the target URL, a username, and a path to a password file.

 o	Reads the password file line-by-line, trying each password for HTTP Basic Authentication.

 # Dependencies
-**1. Python Modules:**
+**1. Python Modules:-**

-o	socket: Used for creating TCP connections in the port scanner.
+o	socket:- Used for creating TCP connections in the port scanner.

-o	threading: Enables multithreaded port scanning.
+o	threading:-Enables multithreaded port scanning.

-o	requests: Used for sending HTTP requests in the brute-forcer.
+o	requests:-Used for sending HTTP requests in the brute-forcer.

-**2. Input Files:**Password file for the brute-forcer module (plain text file with one password per line).
+**2. Input Files:-** Password file for the brute-forcer module (plain text file with one password per line).

 # Future Enhancements

-1. Add modules for:
+1. Add modules for:-

 a)	SQL Injection testing.